Last updated on 13/11/2021

 Be aware: This is not recommended for beginners.
-You should know your was around portals before doing this, and please try it out in a development environment before implementing in production.
+You should know your way around portals before doing this, and please try it out in a development environment before implementing it in production.

 Portal Types Matrix

-This matrix illustrate what features are included with each portal type:
+This matrix illustrates what features are included with each portal type: